 After Cap & Bucky subdue the lion to prevent further deaths they are prevented from finding Tommy Thumb by the other circus members.
-The next day they inform Betty Ross about their suspicions regarding the circus.
+The next day they inform Betsy Ross about their suspicions regarding the circus.
 She talks to Defense Commissioner Newsome but he gets killed by the cobra of the circus’ snake charmer.
-Since Betty is a witness to circus personnel escaping after the murder she is captured and taken along with them.
+Since Betsy is a witness to circus personnel escaping after the murder she is captured and taken along with them.

 Captain America and Bucky arrive but fail to outfight the many circus members who attack them.
-Betty’s captors get away but our heroes follow them to their circus and do battle with them all – the Ringmaster, the Clown, the Strongman, the Trapeze Trio, the Snake Charmer, the Missing Link, Rawal the Elephant Trainer and others.
+Betsy’s captors get away but our heroes follow them to their circus and do battle with them all – the Ringmaster, the Clown, the Strongman, the Trapeze Trio, the Snake Charmer, the Missing Link, Rawal the Elephant Trainer and others.
 Cap & Bucky beat them all, and turn them over to the authorities.

 Story 20: The Gruesome Secret of the Dragon of Death